Augustina-123osorade/js-insta/README.md

 - **Tracking**: Scrum board used to manage project delivery process.
 <br><br><br>
 <img width="1251" alt="Screenshot 2025-05-25 at 19 31 34" src="https://github.com/user-attachments/assets/751da0ed-7cf6-4116-8189-4826316863df" />

+---

+## 📌 Note on Group-1 Contribution

+You may notice that not all six Group-1 members appear in the commit history.
+This is because the team followed a different collaboration method from Group-2  members.
+Here's a breakdown of their approach:

+- Group-1 employed **pair programming** as their primary collaboration method.
+- All group members particiated in **collaborative video calls** where they discussed, wrote and reviewed code in real time.
+- A **designated team member (`@Git-Angel`)** was responsible for pushing the code to Group-1 branch.
+- This strategy allowed the group to work **closely and efficiently**, even though the commit logs show contribution from only one account.

+> This note serves to clarify that all Group-1 members were actively involved in the transition of the project from HTML & CSS to JavaScript.

+---